Use the Cometly API to send events from all your data sources to Cometly.

 Cometly accounts can have multiple spaces (workspaces) and each space has a unique script.
 Ensure you are installing the correct script on your site if you have multiple spaces.

-Visit the Tracking Page inside your Cometly account to retrieve the script.
+Visit the Events Manager inside your Cometly account to retrieve the script.

 Since you're using the API to send events, you do not need to proceed to 'Step 2: Add your events'.